 Zimbabwe’s eastern border with Mozambique is a scenic mountainous area.
 A world of deep gorges, boulder strewn icy streams, and steep, forest-shrouded slopes.
 Scattered amongst the tracts of almost impenetrable forest are verdant sun dabbled glades.
-Often in the early mornings there is ground hugging guti (pronounced ‘gooti’), a peculiar cocktail of thick fog and drizzle.
+Often, in the early mornings there is ground hugging guti (pronounced ‘gooti’), a peculiar cocktail of thick fog and drizzle.
 It blows in from the not too far distant Indian Ocean.
-During part of the early colonial Rhodesian era circa 1950s, the government farm my dad managed was situated close to the Mozambique border.
+During part of the early colonial Rhodesian era circa 1950s, the Government Demonstration Farm my dad managed was situated close to the Mozambique border.
 The mountain forests with their guti-shrouded slopes rising imposingly above our cattle pastures, and crops, were the habitat of a majestic, albeit shy, yet pugnacious antelope.
 The noble bushbuck.

 Dwelling beneath impressive broad-leafed trees, bound by tangled lianas, with waist high bracken at ground level.
 And damp dank smelling leaf matter underfoot.
 The elusive bushbuck seldom ventures out from his dark shadowy forest refuge.
 He’s equally at home in mountain forest, as is he in coastal dune forest, and any other dense impenetrable thickets found across his distribution range.
 A mature bushbuck ram is dark Bournemouth chocolate in colour.
 His chest, flanks, rump, and knees spotted and streaked in brilliant white markings.
 His large eyes nature’s gift for maximum resolution in the reduced forest light.
 And atop his head the most magnificent bark stained spiralled horns.
 Often flaring out, before terminating in stiletto sharp tips.
-Bushbuck may not be up there amongst Africa’s biggest, but believe me of all our Southern African antelope, and pound for pound, if pushed, they’re without doubt our most pugnacious, and quite simply because defensive tenacity is programmed into their genes.
+Bushbuck may not be up there amongst Africa’s biggest, but believe me of all our Southern African antelope, and pound for pound, if pushed, they’re without doubt our most pugnacious, quite simply because defensive tenacity is programmed into their genes.

 Above: PH Russ Field's Irish terrier 'Blue' shows the scarring on his flank after a joust with a wounded bushbuck in South Africa's Eastern Cape.